Watch NYC Health Commissioner Dr. Mary Bassett discuss the city's response to the latest Ebola threat in the U.S (NY1)

 How does Ebola spread?

-During outbreaks, the disease can spread quickly within health care settings if workers do not wear protective gear and take proper precautions.
+During outbreaks, the disease can spread within health care settings if workers do not wear protective gear and take proper precautions.

 What are the symptoms of Ebola?